LIFETIME DEAL — LIMITED TIME

 3.3.
 Editing, Review, and Read to Me

 Dabble includes basic editing tools like spell check, grammar, and style suggestions.
-Comments, highlights, and sticky notes facilitate revision workflows, enabling you to flag issues without disrupting your flow.
+It also supports a revision workflow with comments, highlights, and sticky notes—so you can flag issues without derailing your writing flow.

 4. How to Maximize Your Workflow with Dabble